1-gut/ddPCR_protocol/readme.md

 - 16S Reverse 5' - GTT CGT ACT CCC CAG GCG G - 3'
 - Probe 16S FAM

+### GAPDH

+- GAPDH copy number assay from ThermoFisher (Cat no. 4400291) [Link here](https://www.thermofisher.com/order/catalog/product/4400291)

 ## Protocol Updates

+### 6 Jun 2022

+- Further attempt with GAPDH
+- GAPDH primer and probes confirmed to be working on mono assay
+- GAPDH/ND2 duplex confirmed to be working
+- Results of ND2 is in line with previous COX3/ND2 assay
+- Results of GAPDH is in line between mono and duplex assays
+- GAPDH/ND2 reinstated for future work (COX3 and ND2 confirmed to be almost perfectly correlated, R=0.997)

 ### 22 Apr 2022